kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/07_multi_container_pods/transcript.md

 switch to bash terminal (ctrl+~)
 ```

-I've actually created this definition by recycling yaml extracts from earlier examples.
-The first container is our hello-world webserver container, and the second container is a standard cent-OS container.
+I've actually put together  this definition by copying and pasting yaml extracts from previous examples, so some of this might already look familiar to you.
+The first container is our hello-world apache   container, and the second container is a standard cent-OS container.
 So let's see what we end up with when we create this pod.

 ```bash
 $ kubectl apply -f configs/pod-with-2-cntrs.yml